d0n601/ryankozak.com/content/posts/12-months-beta-mapmoto.md

 title = '12 Months To Beta: MapMoto' date = 2016-10-07T22:20:22+00:00
 hideToc = true
+description = "Development journey of MapMoto motocross track directory from CodeIgniter to Laravel, featuring weather integration and track management."
 +++

 It's been about a year, a little over actually, since I started work on my main side project.
 The app is a [motocross track directory](https://mapmoto.com),  which isn't something that doesn't exist already, but I felt existing track directories were lacking a lot of features.
 This lead to me creating [MapMoto](https://mapmoto.com).